 You forgot to include the attachment with your email.
 You answered some questions, but not all of them.
 You showed up at the meeting on time, but you forgot to bring the resources you were supposed to hand out.

 Those are just a few examples of scenarios you might find yourself in.
-The point is that you never quite check all of the boxes right off the bat, and other people frequently need to chase you down for additional elements or information.
+The point is that you never quite check all of the boxes right off the bat, and other people frequently need to chase you down for error-free work.

 When you do submit projects, it’s usually not the last time you see them.
 Your work comes back to you like a frustrating boomerang.

-More often than not, your supervisor or your colleagues need to bring your submissions back to you and ask that you patch up some slip ups and omissions they spotted as they were reviewing your work.
+More often than not, your supervisor or colleagues must bring your submissions back to you.
+They ask that you patch up some slip-ups and omissions they spotted as they need high-quality results.

 “Fast” is one of the first words people use to describe your work style.
 It’s true—you crank through your assigned tasks at record speed.

-While your efficiency is admirable, it also means you don’t have a ton of time to keep an eye on the details.
+While your efficiency is admirable, it also means you are not paying complete attention.
 When you’re constantly working quickly, the finer points tend to slip by you, completely unnoticed.

 There have been times when you’ve looked back at previous projects, and you can’t help but cringe.
 Now that you look at them with fresh eyes, you spot all sorts of mistakes and things you wish you would’ve done differently.

-While you’re catching those blunders now, this could mean that you aren’t keeping as close of eye on the details as you should in the heat of the moment.
+While you’re catching those blunders now, this could mean you aren’t keeping a close eye on the details in the heat of the moment.

 When working on a shared project, you’re never the one asked to look it over last.
 The final deliverable always lands on someone else’s desk before it’s considered finished.